-The City of Escondido uses two different notification systems in order to provide the community with important information about a range of subject, from urgent emergency situations to local events or developments of interest.
+The City of Escondido uses a number of different notification systems in order to provide the community with important information about a range of subjects, from urgent emergency situations to local events or developments of interest.
 The following describes the different types of notifications.
 Depending on the Emergency, the City may incorporate multiple communications methods to reach as many residents and businesses as possible.

 Frequently Asked Questions

 - Do I need to register my home line to be included in the database?

 No, your home phone number is already listed in the database and does not need to be registered.
 AlertSanDiego is for cell phone and VoIP registration only.
 Registering your cell phone will not replace or "overwrite" your home line.
 All efforts will be made to reach you at all of your contact numbers.

 - If I register my cell phone and/or VoIP, will that information remain confidential?